axelhahn/pimped-apache-status/readme.md

 ### (4)
 Go to the admin subdirectory: http://localhost/apachestatus/admin/ There you can add groups and servers.
-And you can change the settings in a json file.
+(You can change the settings in the json files below ./config/ too).

 ## UPGRADE from version 1.x